The Explorers of Down Cthulhu

 “He’s the best at what he does, and what he does isn’t very nice at all.”

 “I don’t know, I’m making this up as I go.”

-A verifiable genius and both history, a mental sponge for linguistics, and an archaeology prodigy, he graduated high school at 16 and received his B.A. in History from Cambridge in 2 years, focusing on Egyptology.
+A verifiable genius in history, a mental sponge for linguistics, and an archaeology prodigy, he graduated high school at 16 and received his B.A. in History from Cambridge in 2 years, focusing on Egyptology.
 From there he joined the military academy.
 A meeting there with an intelligence officer who was also Iluminati resulted in his being pulled from the academy after a year and brought into the special services thanks to his history/archaeology and language skills.
 He was first stationed in India, spending 2 years there performing various secret missions for the crown.
-It was very early during this time he met Machenda Mahunda Garun, and the 2 would become instantly inseparable.
+It was very early during this time he met Machenda Mahunda Gurung, and the 2 would become instantly inseparable.